matzpersson/postgres-kubernetes-azure/README.md

 ```

 ## Resize the Volume Claim
-As Kubernetes does not allow changes to volume size after a statefulset has first been applied, you need to edit the pvc after it has been created.
+As Kubernetes does not allow changes to volume size of the volumeClaimTemplate after a statefulset has first been applied, you need to edit the pvc after it has been created.
 Use this command to get the name of the Persistent Volume Claim:

 ```
 kubectl get pvc